-The largest element of Vehicle Sensors net sales was sales of our LDW systems to the heavy truck market, which aggregated approximately \$1.2 million and \$2.0 million for the three and six months ended September 30, 2009, respectively, compared to approximately \$3.2 million and \$5.9 million for the three and six months ended September 30, 2008, respectively.
-Vehicle Sensors net sales decreased for the current fiscal year primarily due to the ongoing slowdown in overall LDW unit shipments to each of our key markets.
-We currently continue to experience softness in our LDW unit sales to the North American truck market and to our European and Asian OEM customers, which we believe is driven largely by the general slowdown in the U.S. and worldwide credit markets and continued weakness in the overall global economy.
-We anticipate that Vehicle Sensors unit sales for the remainder of the fiscal year ended March 31, 2010 ("fiscal 2010") and beyond could also be adversely impacted as a result of the overall decline in sales of heavy trucks globally and by slower than expected adoption rates of our LDW system by European and Asian OEMs and North American heavy truck fleets.
-Additionally, future unit sales of LDW systems could be adversely impacted as a result of increased competition which contributed to a division of an international heavy truck customer sourcing future primary LDW unit sales to a competitor for a specific geographic region.
+The largest element of Vehicle Sensors net sales was sales of our LDW systems to the heavy truck market, which aggregated approximately \$1.5 million and \$3.5 million for the three and nine months ended December 31, 2009, respectively, compared to approximately \$2.5 million and \$8.4 million for the three and nine months ended December 31, 2008, respectively.
+Vehicle Sensors net sales decreased for the current fiscal year primarily due to the slowdown in overall LDW unit shipments to each of our key markets during the current year.
+Although we saw an encouraging increase in net sales in the current fiscal quarter as compared to the immediately preceding quarter, which resulted primarily from increased sales to certain of our U.S. truck fleet customers, we continue to experience overall softness in our LDW unit sales to the North American truck market and to our European and Asian OEM customers, which we believe is driven largely by lower new heavy truck sales in general, as well as the general slowdown in the U.S. and worldwide credit markets and continued weakness in the overall global economy.
+We anticipate that Vehicle Sensors unit sales for the remainder of the fiscal year ending March 31, 2010 ("fiscal 2010") and beyond could continue to be adversely impacted as a result of the overall decline in sales of heavy trucks globally and by slower than expected adoption rates of our LDW system by European and Asian OEMs and North American heavy truck fleets.
+Additionally, future unit sales of LDW systems and unit pricing could be adversely impacted as a result of increased competition in this market.
+The increase in competition in the current fiscal year contributed to a division of an international heavy truck customer sourcing future primary LDW unit sales to a competitor for a specific geographic region.

-Also included in Vehicle Sensors net sales are revenues from contract engineering services and royalty revenues in the passenger car market that are derived from our strategic relationship with Valeo, which aggregated approximately \$191,000 and \$439,000 for the three and six months ended September 30, 2009, respectively, compared to \$284,000 and \$658,000 for the three and six months ended September 30, 2008, respectively.
+Also included in Vehicle Sensors net sales are revenues from contract engineering services and royalty revenues in the passenger car market that are derived from our strategic relationship with Valeo, which aggregated approximately \$124,000 and \$563,000 for the three and nine months ended December 31, 2009, respectively, compared to \$315,000 and \$973,000 for the three and nine months ended December 31, 2008, respectively.
+The decline in the current fiscal year primarily reflects an overall decrease in contract engineering services provided to Valeo as the pertinent engineering development activities have generally reached maturity for the related vehicle platforms that currently incorporate our LDW system.